Service Availability Policy — Delivery Zone

 We aim to provide a reliable, high-availability service.
 However, we do not currently offer a legally binding Service Level Agreement (SLA) with financial penalties or service credits.
 This policy describes our operational commitments and how we handle planned and unplanned downtime.

-If you require a formal SLA with contractual service credits, contact us at [email protected] to discuss custom arrangements — this may be available to Business and Enterprise plan customers.
+If you require a formal SLA with contractual service credits, contact us at [email protected] to discuss custom arrangements — this may be available to higher-tier plan customers.

 2. Target Availability